Q: How do I know if I am a first-generation college student?

 Also, if you have never worked while taking on a full course load, consider waiting for a while to give yourself time to get your bearings at Brown.
 It may also be a good idea to know what activities you are interested in and their meeting times.
 All this, of course, will depend on your financial situation.
 F1 visa students have a work limit of 20 hours a week.
 Since some jobs have a minimum number of hours/shifts everyone has to take, be aware of how this relates to the number of hours your visa allows you to work.

-Be on the lookout for opportunities listed in Morning Mail in addition to the employment website.
-Sometimes employers will send something out through Morning Mail.
+Be on the lookout for opportunities listed in Today@Brown in addition to the employment website.